network-dave/netrun/README.md

 - If no enable password/secret is specified, the user password will be used.
 - By default, enable mode is entered after login
 - Use '-n' to avoid going into enable mode and stay in exec mode (quicker for show commands)
-- When connecting to a device fails, it's IP address is appended to the 'netrun_failed.txt' file
+- When connecting to a device fails, it's IP address is appended to the 'netrun_failed_<date-time>.txt' file
 - Timeout for socket and transport operations is set to 10 seconds

 ## Device file ##
 - No hostnames, only IP addresses!
-- The file does not need to be formatted in any specific way, all IP addresses will be extracted
+- The file does not need to be formatted in any specific way, all IP addresses will be extracted (items starting with "255." will be ignored)

 ## SSH configuration file